htmartin/tools--data-pathway/Labs for data zero.md

 ### DataCrunchers  story:
 	- Hi, my name is “Amber”.
 Welcome to DataCrunchers, we’re so glad that you accepted our internship position.
 You’ll find this opportunity fast-paced and exciting – you’ll get to work with all types of businesses and organizations to help them solve problems.
 Our team is working on some challenging projects right now, so let’s get you started.

+	In topic 1.1.4.
+"The data analysts at DataCrunchers work hard to create stories and reports from their clients’ data.
+To make the information relevant and actionable by the client management and staff, the analysts rely heavily on visualization techniques. "
-- Ice cream Shop lab - just add to that it is a project for data analysis for data crunchers.
+- Ice cream Shop lab - change from ice cr to work data- just add to that it is a project for data analysis for data crunchers.

 ## Module  2: Data Collection / Storage
 - TLO		Identify the primary components of data collection and storage